 Sedona is supposedly located just north of Phoenix and has been called Arizona’s, and Earth’s for that matter, “spiritual vortex of the world” since the conspiracy was started over 117 years ago by landowners from around what is now known as Scottsdale.
-This is despite spiritualist Edgar Cayce’s proclamation that Nevada City, CA is indeed Earth’s primary vortex.
+This is despite spiritualist Edgar Cayce’s proclamation that Nevada City, CA, is Earth’s primary vortex.
 However, after three attempts to contact the local government by Gish Gallop with no success, Mr. Wolford’s observations seem less batshit crazy.

 “Look,” continued Mr. Wolford, “It’s really simple to prove that Sedona doesn’t exist.
 All you have to do is answer these three questions.
 Number one.
 Do you know anyone from Sedona?
 Two.
 Have you ever been to Sedona, Arizona?
 And lastly, number three.
 Do you know anybody who has ever been to Sedona?
-And don’t say Hillary Clinton.”
+And don’t say, Hillary Clinton.”

 Gish Gallop reached out to the local community and asked them Mr. Wolford’s three questions.

 “Sedona is not a real town!
 Google it, and you will find out for yourself!
 I lived in Cottonwood and drove to where Sedona was supposed to be,” said Christopher J. Rushin, who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
 No signs of civilization whatsoever.
 And even if there were such a place, Hillary Clinton would never go there.
 All of you are kidding me, right?”

 Others were more philosophical about the hoax, maintaining that they might have only dreamed about the city.